AwalaApp/specs/rs001-ramf.md

 - The message date MUST NOT be more than 5 minutes in the future.
 - The message TTL MUST NOT be more than 5 minutes in the future.
 - The message date MUST be within the period of time during which the sender certificate was valid.
 - The signature MUST be valid according to the [CMS verification process](https://tools.ietf.org/html/rfc5652#section-5.6) and the specified signature algorithm.
-Additionally, the signature MUST be deemed invalid if the signature algorithm is unsupported, the hashing algorithm is unsupported or the hashing algorithm does not match that of the RAMF message.
+Additionally, the signature MUST be deemed invalid if the signature algorithm is unsupported or the hashing algorithm is unsupported.

 The purpose of the grace period in the date and TTL fields is to account for a potential clock drift.